 Private key pairs need to be renewed regularly as they are only valid for a certain time interval.
 After expiration, the key cannot be used anymore for establishing connections and should not be used anymore for signing messages.

-The updated SAP-owned keys will be provided by SAP, but as the tenant administrator has to trigger the overall process of the key/certificate update, the final activation of the new key has to be done by the tenant administrator.
+The updated SAP-owned keys will be provided by SAP, the customer tenant administrator will get a notification mail about the required renewal.
+As the tenant administrator has to trigger the overall process of the key/certificate update, the final activation of the new key has to be done by the tenant administrator.

 The process for changing keys and certificates in the CPI tenant is described in online help chapter ‘Security Artifact Renewal ‘ in detail for specific scenarios, so this will not be detailed out here.
 This blog will only describe the general process using Keystore Monitor keeping the same alias during renewal.